-Stories My Father Told Me
+Stories My Father Told Me (originally posted April 2016)

 My father, Raoul A. Davis, Sr. was an amazing man.
 He passed in 2008, and left behind a legacy of stories and inspiration.

 Born of the 4th of July, he was the son of two teachers and grew up the segregated South (Charleston, West Virginia) in the 1930s.
 He faced many hardships and challenges but always forged ahead to achieve his goals and dreams.
-He was the first black to attend Kiski School in Pennsylvania, received a bachelor’s degree from Central State University, and obtained his master’s degree from Columbia University.
+He was the first black to attend Kiski School in Pennsylvania, received a bachelor’s degree from Central State University, and obtained his Master’s degree from Columbia University.
 He also served his country in the US Army.

 He served as a leader in the nonprofit sector for over 40 years.
 His service included working with gangs and underprivileged youth as a Social Worker in NYC; founding the Urban League of Long Island, NY; and creating the first Empire State Black Arts and Cultural Festival (today known as the African American Family Day Art Festival).